getsolus/help-center-docs/docs/user/software/command-line/index.md

 ### Installation

 The fzf project consists of the following components: an `fzf` executable, an `fzf-tmux` script for launching fzf in a tmux pane, shell extensions (including key bindings and command-line fuzzy auto-completion), and a vim/Neovim plugin file.
-They are all available in the `fzf` package in the Software Center or via eopkg in a terminal:
+They are all available in the `fzf` package.
+Install that package via eopkg in a terminal:

 ```bash
 sudo eopkg it fzf